 What if I don’t feel like cleaning or painting the nursery?

 It’s normal to nest.
 It’s also normal not to exhibit those signs.
-That said, you may be doing your version of nesting and just not realize that’s what it is.
+With that said, you may be doing your version of nesting and just not realize that’s what it is.
 For example, you may find yourself settling in to read books you haven’t gotten to, or sorting through your finances, or calling old friends.
-The point is we may all evolutionarily have the instinct, but it’s not as evident in every person.
-Whether or not you can point to anything in particular you’re doing that qualifies as “nesting,” it doesn’t reflect on the health your pregnancy, or on how good a parent you’re likely to be.
-Remember, too that not all moms-to-be can nest—for example, if you’re on bedrest, go into labor early, or are adopting a baby and have little time to prepare.
+The point is we may all have the instinct in terms of evolution, but it’s not as evident in every person.
+Whether or not you can point to anything in particular you’re doing that qualifies as “nesting,” it doesn’t reflect on the health of your pregnancy, or on how good a parent you’re likely to be.
+Remember, too, that not all moms-to-be can nest—for example, if you’re on bedrest, go into labor early, or are adopting a baby and have little time to prepare.